StefanEJonsson/osiris/README.md

   (weight*x + bias).map(relu)
 ```

-Might be an excelent way to remove code duplication.
+might be an excelent way to remove code duplication if you use many layers.

 In example/SineRecognizer.scala there is another example of how helper functions can be used.
 In that example, the helper function describes the whole computation of the network but only on a single data point.
-The output pin is then obtained by applying that function to an input variable representing a whole batch of data points using row map.
+The output pin is then obtained by applying that function to the input variable (representing a whole batch of data points) using rowMap.

 #### Dynamic Models

 Dynamic models are models that change their structure depending on the input data.
-An example of this is a recurrent neural network (the depth of network is equal to the length of the input list).
-In this case variables won't help you much.
+An example of this is a recurrent neural network (the depth of the network is equal to the length of the input list).
+In this case, variables won't help you much.
 It is better to represent input data with constants (create new ones every time you use new data).
 Write one function that does the whole computation (takes a pin as input and generates pin as output).
 This also means that you have to construct new Objectives every time you use new data.
 Extra care has to be taken so that old objectives are not kept in place as the new ones are added (continuing to generate feedback to the parameters based on old data).
 This can be done in four ways:

 * Don't construct new objectives.
 Use a global value representing an objective that can be reused throughout multiple iterations.
 Old pins are automatically disconnected when a new pin is connected to an objective.
 * Disconnect manually using `pin -/- objective`